VedantVK545/Data-Analyst-Job-Visualization-Tool/README.md

 # Data-Analyst-Job-Visualization-Tool

-Developed a data analyst job visualization tool using Streamlit with a CSV file containing various job attributes.Using various libraries such as Pandas, Matplotlib and seaborn along with Streamlit for deployment on browser
+This tool is a Streamlit app designed to help users explore data analyst job listings.
+By leveraging a CSV file containing various job attributes, users can filter job listings by location, company, and sector.
+The app features interactive visualizations such as salary distributions, average company ratings, job counts by location, and company size distributions, providing valuable insights into the job market for data analysts.